patrickfrey/mewa/doc/faq.md

 ### How to implement generics?

 Generics (e.g. C++ templates) are a form of lazy evaluation.
 This is supported by _Mewa_ as I can store a subtree of the AST and associate it with a type instead of directly evaluating it.
-A generic can be implemented as type.
-The application of an operator with arguments triggers the creation of a template instance on demand in the scope of the generic.
+A generic can be implemented as a type.
+The application of an operator with arguments triggers the creation of a template instance on-demand in the scope of the generic.
 A table is used to ensure generic type instances are created only once and reused if referenced multiple times.
-The instantiation of a generic issues a traversal of the AST node of the generic with a context type declared for this one instance.
+The instantiation of a generic invokes a traversal of the AST node of the generic with a context type declared for this one instance.
 The template parameters are declared as types in this context.

 In the following, I describe how generics are implemented in the example **language1**.
  1. First, a unique key is created from the template argument list.
     All generic instances are in a map associated with the type.
 We make a lookup there to see if the generic type instance has already been created.
-We are done, if yes.
+We are done if yes.
  2. Then we create the generic instance type with the generic type as context type and the unique key as type name.
- 3. For the local variables in the scope of the generic, we create a type in a similar way as the generic instance type.
+ 3. For the local variables in the scope of the generic, we similarly create a type as the generic instance type.
     In the example **language1** a prefix "local " is used for the type name.
-This type is used as context type for local definitions instead of 0.
+This type is used as a context type for local definitions instead of 0.
     This ensures that local definitions from different AST node traversals are separated from each other.
- 4. For each template argument we create a type with the generic instance type as context type.
+ 4. For each generic argument, we create a type with the generic instance type as context type.
-     * If the generic argument is a data type (has no constructor), we create a type as alias (typedb:def_type_as).
+     * If the generic argument is a data type (has no constructor), we create a type as an alias (typedb:def_type_as).
      * If the generic argument is a value type (with a constructor), we create a type (typedb:def_type) with this constructor and a reduction to the passed type.
     The scope of the template argument definition is the scope of the generic AST node.
- 5. Finally we add the generic instance type to the list of context types and traverse the AST node of the generic.
+ 5. Finally, we add the generic instance type to the list of context types and traverse the AST node of the generic.
     The code for the generic instance type is created in the process.